-Jeesh, it's September 1st already.
+Jeesh, it's September already.
 Where the heck did the summer go?
 I do feel that as I've gotten older the days have become shorter (since I've accumulated so many in my existence) that a week is like a day and a month is like a week.
-For my son starting 1st Grade next week, the summer was like a year.
+For my son starting 2nd Grade this week, the summer was like a year.
 But, of course, he's lamenting going back to school.
 Don't get me wrong: he loves it, but he loves camp more.

 Me?
 I didn't take a vacation this year.
 I hardly do anyway and work through summer.
+My time "off" was taking two weeks in January after my daughter was born.
 But I enjoy the sun waking me in the morning before I get ready for the day and still being out when I leave work in the evening.
 The nice temperatures (I can even deal with a heat wave).
 That is what I lament.
 Spring is my favorite season because I think of birth and renewal.
 Life begins anew.
 The fall, while beautiful with the comfortable temperatures (and football season, of course), is bittersweet.
 If makes me think of endings and death.

 The official end of summer is not until the end of September, but Labor Day has always marked it for me (and millions of others, of course).
 So goodbye, summer.
 It was fun, but all too quickly gone.